adityadangre/simple-note-backend/README.md

 **2.** install nodejs\
 **3.** pull my project to your directory\
 **4.** create the database, import noteapp.sql\
-**5.** set configuration database and port in server.js and connect.js
+**5.** create file '.env' fill this with database and port configuration **6.** set configuration database and port in server.js and connect.js

 ```sh
 $ npm install --save express mysql body-parser nodemon dotenv